How to Make it as a Freelance Blogger- Our Top 8 Tips

 3. Enlist the Help of Friends

-When you first start out, friends may well be your only support.
+When you first start out as a freelance blogger, friends may well be your only support.
 For the first couple of blog posts they will be your main source of likes, follows and views and they will be the first customers buying your writing service.
 This may seem like failure, however, your friends are a valuable asset and you can use them to grow your blog and your freelance service.
 They can act as your marketing team, spreading your message around and attracting attention for you.
 Reviews are something that a huge number of platforms use to rank services- therefore, why not get your friends to write a few for you and boost you up the rankings.

 The support of those around you is very important and is something that every successful blogger or freelance writer has made use of over the years.
 Do not feel like you are cheating because you have done the same.
 Your friends and family are there to support you.